barracuda-cloudgen-access/access-cli/README.md

 ## Features

-fyde-cli supports most operations possible with the web version of the [Fyde Enterprise Console](https://fyde.github.io/docs/fyde-enterprise-console), enabling batch mode for certain operations (like adding multiple users from a CSV file or a JSON dump).
+fyde-cli supports most operations possible with the web version of the [CloudGen Access Enterprise Console](https://campus.barracuda.com/product/cloudgenaccess/doc/93201513/cloudgen-access-enterprise-console/), enabling batch mode for certain operations (like adding multiple users from a CSV file or a JSON dump).
 The following operations are implemented:

  - List users, groups, devices, resources, proxies and policies